guva2/one-click-lca-exercise/README.txt

       a brittle system seems counterproductive, as they will also have to be rewritten with every change.
 Moreover, robust testing is not as important for scripts that will not run regularly.

+    * Web Driver.
+I initially chose not to use a web driver because I thought it would be overkill.
+I didn't expect any significant link crawling would be necessary.
+As it turns out the search results are paginated, and the pdf links are relative links as opposed to absolute links.
+This script could benefit from a proper web driver to navigate these specific links.

+    * Company Search parameters.
+The Green Book Live company search takes many parameters.
+Most of them seemed irrelevant for this assignment.
+As such I didn't make them accessible end-to-end.
+I did set up the http client to handle these arguments, but didn't expose them all the way to the main script.
+If this script was meant to be used regularly, I'd expose all of these parameters via config and program arguments.

 Expansion:
 ----------